pranavmaneriker/pranavmaneriker.github.io/about.md

 ![Me][Photo]{: .circle-image}

-I am an undergraduate (just finished!) at the Department of Computer Science and Engineering at IIT Kanpur.
+I am currently working as Member of Technical Staff at Bid Data Experience Lab, Adobe Research, Bangalore.
+Most of my work is in natural language processing and statistical modelling.

-I have completed all requirements to graduate with a minor in Literature, so I'm hoping to.
+I graduated with a Bachelor of Technology in Computer Science and Engineering from IIT Kanpur.
+I also completed all requirements for a minor in English Literature.

-My interests include parallelisation, functional programming, cryptology, security and machine learning.
+The areas that interest me are distributional semantics, the usage of style in text and text generation.

-Apart from that, I enjoy squash, speedcubing, chess, snooker and reading (mostly fiction).
+Apart from that, I enjoy squash, speedcubing, chess, snooker, reading (mostly fiction) and running.

-Most of my projects can be found on the projects page, which is (not) updated regularly.
+The details of my publications are available in my resume.
+Most of my undergraduate projects can be found on the projects page.

 [Photo]:{{ site.baseurl }}/assets/photo.jpg